Karagul/intro-regression_RMD/lecture-1/Lecture-1.md

 - Can US House candidates' electoral success be predicted by the frequency of tweets that mention their name?
 - Does this effect remain when controlling for the incumbent party, Presidential vote shares in the previous election, and the demographics of the district?

+- Disclaimer: Data used here pedagogically and in no way reflect the work and conclusions in the original paper.

 ## A Running Example